How to Grow Potatoes & Why You should

 “A potato is a potato – why grow potatoes?”

-These people are good intentioned.
+These people have good intentions.
 I know many gardeners who grow veggies to save money.
 I know people who grow certain veggies because home grown just tastes better.
 I know people with limited space (me too) have to cut out some things.

 Yeah, potatoes are cheap.
 Yeah, they take up space.